Pizza with Blood Sauce

 Leo was still asleep on the floor when I made it out of the bathroom.
 He stretched out across the path to the stairway and propped himself up on my large floor pillows.
 I pulled a throw blanket off my bed and draped it over his torso.

 I assumed Leo wouldn’t let me sleep alone tonight, but I expected he would sleep in my bed next to me.
-He chose to sleep fully clothed on the floor, which made me question what danger he noticed, and I missed.
+He chose to sleep fully clothed on the floor, which made me question what danger he noticed and I missed.

 Walking the room, I checked the locks on the windows and pulled the drapes closed.
-Looking down at the street below, I noticed a car park and two young women get out juggling white takeout cartons and overstuffed backpacks.
-The street was nearly empty, but three parking spaces away in the shadow of a tree stood a figure leaning against a fence pillar smoking a cigarette.
+Looking down at the street below, I noticed a car park and two young women get out, juggling white takeout cartons and overstuffed backpacks.
+The street was nearly empty, but three parking spaces away in the shadow of a tree stood a figure leaning against a fence pillar, smoking a cigarette.

 I watched as the red cherry burnt brighter, and the head of the figure turned to watch the women lock up the car and walk to their door.
 Once the women were inside, the red burning tip turned back in my direction.
 I jumped back from the window and closed the drapes tightly.

 I felt like a coward, jumping at every little thing.
 I toweled the water off my hair as I listened to Leo softly snore.
-He curled his body around one of the floor pillows dragging the blanket with him.
+He curled his body around one of the floor pillows, dragging the blanket with him.
 I got the feeling he was on the floor for the evening.
 Having no more excuses, I tucked myself into my empty bed and tried to fall asleep.

-The bed was cold and felt unusually hard.
+The bed was cold and unusually hard.
 Darkness gathered around the edges.
 I reminded myself it was all in my head.
 I rolled to the side closest to Leo and focused on the shape of his chiseled jawline and the strength of his large hands wrapped around the blanket.
-His scent was almost masked by his cologne.
+His smell was almost masked by his cologne.
 Leo couldn’t hide his wolf scent from me if he tried.
 The light sweet smell of vanilla and the harsh tingle of spiced rum-filled my nose, letting me relax.